-The heat combined with the strong sun and the wind made it like being in a furnace.
+The heat combined with the strona sun and the wind made it like being in a furnace.
 It was oppressive.
 I have never known heat like it, let alone being part way through running an ultra marathon in such heat.
 As we crossed the valley Scott carried the Hozelock water spray and literally sprayed me continually the whole way across the lake bed.
 This crossing took approximately four hours from Towne Pass to Panamint Springs and Scott was incredible keeping me as cool as possible despite himself being absolutely cooked.
 After the race I found out how heavy the water sprayer was and his arm was really aching (it weighed 2kgs when full!).
 This was a brutal part of the course.
 It also seemed to go on and on and on.
-We could see the Panamint Springs Resort mile 72 in the distance but it just never sat for ten minutes in the air conditioning.
-Bliss.
-I tried to sleep and think I managed five minutes.
-We then decided to walk a lot more slowly up the climb, which was a lot better.
-Scott stayed with me for a couple more miles then his shift was done.
-As we were approaching the second night all the crew were feeling the sleep deprivation and this is where they all took turns at trying to have a power nap.
+We could see the Panamint Springs Resort mile 72 in the distance but it just never came!